vega/altair_ally/doc/intro.md

-# Altair ally
+# Altair Ally

-Altair ally is an companion package to Altair, which provides a less verbose syntax to create a few common plots for exploratory data analysis (EDA).
+Altair Ally is an companion package to Altair, which provides a less verbose syntax to create common plots for exploratory data analysis (EDA).
 The goal is to encourage good EDA habits by making a few common plots easier to make